StefaNikolic / E+ / Getty Images

 10. Address issues immediately

 Problems can arise with a credit card account, and you’ll want to rectify them as early as possible.
 Report fraudulent use so you don’t end up paying someone else’s charges.
-If you were faced with a financial emergency and charged so much you can’t make even the minimum requested payment on time, get on the phone right away with customer service to work out a solution.
+If you had a financial emergency and charged so much that you can’t make even the minimum requested payment on time, get on the phone right away with customer service to work out a solution.
 Waiting will always make it worse.

 Bottom line

-By following these simple guidelines for smart credit use, you will not only steer clear of financial problems and credit damage, but be on your way to a great credit rating.
+By following these simple guidelines for smart credit use, you can not only steer clear of financial problems and credit damage, but be on your way to a great credit rating.
 High credit scores will put you in a good position to borrow money at preferable rates, saving you money.
-And when you leave college, landlords that check credit reports are sure to be impressed by all those on-time payments and no or low debt – giving you an edge over those who don’t quite make the grade.
+And, when you leave college, a good credit score will also benefit you when working with landlords who check credit reports – giving you an edge over those who don’t quite make the grade.

 Editorial Disclaimer